anonymousforConf/OpenIMA/README.md

 OpenIMA is proposed for open-world semi-supervised learning for node classification.

 # Overview
-You can enter the folder `run/` and then run run_ours.sh (run_ours_large.sh) for open-world semi-supervised learning on the Coauthor CS dataset (ogbn-arxiv dataset).

 Specifically, the repository is organized as follows:

 * `losses/` contains the implementation of supervised contrastive loss, which can be used for implementing the proposed PLCL loss.